 The quilt on the wall is known as Tree Bells and is made with a variety of fabrics from Share The Joy by Deb Strain and Joy by Kate Spain.
 The ornaments are simple applique which makes this a great pattern to use up your scraps should you want to do it in your own unique style.
 I believe we only have two more kits and with it being seeew close to the Christmas holiday, I don't see us making anymore anytime soon.

-The quilt on the table is a scaled down version of the Peppermint Twist Quilt featured in the Very Merry book by This & That (we are currently sold out).
+The quilt on the table is a scaled down version of the Peppermint Twist Quilt featured in the Very Merry book by This & That.
 Fabrics featured are from Kate Spain's In From The Cold.
 Have you seen this collection?
 It's quite simply...adorbs.

 Seeew far we've made two quilts from this collection including the below quilt featuring cups of hot chocolate.
 Uh...yes please.
 Who doesn't a love a cup of hot chocolate?
 Except for the lactose intolerant, it's a must during the holidays.
 I'm sure if I were to ask Priscilla Queen of the Dessert, she'd whip me up some spectacle with a whip cream cloud.
 Kits for our In From The Cold Hot Cocoa Quilt are available.